HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/README.md

 #Specific files
 ##Data File 1

-This is an anonymized list of paticiapnts and their answers.
+This is an anonymized list of participants and their answers.
 It has three columns:
 * ParticipantID
 * Group
 * Behavior